8

 However, across colleges in the United States, the expectation of binge drinking alcohol is extremely popular.
 The days of the week have even been renamed in celebration of mass alcohol consumption: Messed Up Mondays, Turnt Up Tuesdays, Wine-Day Wednesdays, Thirsty Thursdays, F’d Up Fridays, Sloppy Saturdays, and Sunday Fundays.

 For someone with little experience with excessive alcohol consumption or an emerging addictive relationship with substances, this culture of excess may seem like the norm, or that everyone is participating at such extremes.
-Down the line, this can become an addiction through sheer repetition, or a vicious cycle of drinking to try to escape the anxiety brought on by drinking.
+Down the line, drinking alcohol can become an addiction through sheer repetition, or a vicious cycle of drinking to try to escape the anxiety brought on by drinking.

 There is some conflation with partying or nightlife lifestyles and alcohol abuse.
 These realms often intersect, which can make it impossible for some to separate the two.